OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

         // managerDisplayname of this user.
         protected String managerDisplayname;

-        // hello directReports holds a list of directReports. private ArrayList<User> directReports;
+        // The directReports holds a list of directReports. private ArrayList<User> directReports;

-        // hello groups holds a list of group entities this user belongs to. private ArrayList<Group> groups;
+        // The groups holds a list of group entities this user belongs to. private ArrayList<Group> groups;

-        // hello roles holds a list of role entities this user belongs to. private ArrayList<Group> roles;
+        // The roles holds a list of role entities this user belongs to. private ArrayList<Group> roles;

         /**
-         * hello constructor for hello **User** class.
-Initializes hello dynamic lists and managerDisplayname variables.
+         * The constructor for the **User** class.
+Initializes the dynamic lists and managerDisplayname variables.
          */
         public User(){
             directReports = null;